The Magic Roundabout

 - Cats Are Mean

-- Deadpan Snarker - Dougal (his English voice is based on Tony Hancock)
+- Deadpan Snarker: Dougal (his English voice is based on Tony Hancock).
+Zeebad in the American dub of the 2005 movie.

-- Gag Dub in the English version, launching it to popularity, and
+- Gag Dub: In the English version, launching it to popularity.

 - Keep Circulating the Tapes: The last release of the UK version was a "best of" on VHS in 1993.